tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 ​

 ## A re-explanation of MERS

 ​
 For those who are interested, let's start by recapping how MERS rankings are calculated.
-Those who could do without the gory, mathematical detail are welcome to skip to "An examination of MERS".
+Those who could do without the detail are welcome to skip to "An examination of MERS".
 ​

 ### MERS results

 ​
 In MERS, your result at every tournament is a number between 0 and 1000.
 ​